jackv24/ComicWrap-F/README.md

 # ComicWrap F

-A rebuild of [ComicWrap](https://github.com/jackv24/ComicWrap) in Flutter. **WIP!**

-This is super not ready for active use, you've been warned!
+An open source webcomic reader and tracker for Android and iOS.

+It's basically all functional at this point, but I wont release a public build until I've done everything in my [Public Beta Release](https://github.com/jackv24/ComicWrap-F/projects/1) project board!

 # Building and Running

-**WIP!**

 There are a few parts to the whole system:

 - A Flutter App (for Android or iOS)
-- Firebase project for the Database, Functions and Auth
+- Firebase project for the Database, Functions and Auth (required for the Flutter App to operate properly)
 - A Node.js service for scraping comic websites (which runs on Google App Engine)

 ## Prerequisites